bulent2kocer/cheatsheet-translation/tr/cheatsheet-machine-learning-tips-and-tricks.md

 **15. AUC ― The area under the receiving operating curve, also noted AUC or AUROC, is the area below the ROC as shown in the following figure:**

-&#10230;Alış işlem eğrisinin (AİE) altında kalan alan, AUC veya AUROC olarak da bilinir, aşağıdaki şekilde gösterilen AİE'nin altında kalan alandır.
+&#10230;Alış çalışma eğrisinin (AÇE) altında kalan alan, AUC veya AUROC olarak da bilinir, aşağıdaki şekilde gösterilen AİE'nin altında kalan alandır.

 <br>